Privacy Policy

 - Transaction records: Your order history, payment details, and service requests

-- Communications: Records of correspondence, support enquiries, phone calls, and feedback
+- Communications: Records of correspondence, support enquiries, live chat conversations, phone calls, and feedback

 In every case, we only collect information that is reasonably necessary for one or more of our functions or activities.
 We will not collect personal information beyond what is required for the specific service you have requested.